Countly/countly-mcp-server/README.md

 ### Analytics Tracking (Optional)

 The MCP server includes optional anonymous usage analytics to help improve the product.
-Analytics are **disabled by default** and can be enabled via the `ENABLE_ANALYTICS=true` environment variable.
+Analytics are **enabled by default** and can be disabled via the `ENABLE_ANALYTICS=false` environment variable.

 **What is tracked:**
 - Transport type used (stdio vs HTTP)